christianblandford/react-daisyui/README.md

 The generator will ask a few questions and generate the component for you.

 Ensure you export the component, at the right levels, or it will not be available to dependent packages.

-## Publishing new storybook

-Run `yarn predeploy` to build the new storybook

-Run `yarn deploy-storybook` to automatically deploy to GH pages.

 ## Create a new release